italosmoraes/corprime.real-time-data.app/README.md

 ### Improvemements

+- More endpoints can be added with further study of the binance streams used
 - The usage of TS types can be improved the 'any' used around for brevities sake
 - The usage of tailwindcss could be improved or better mixed with the custom css, given more time
 - Chart.js offers more options for data display customisation